- SEO aligns with how your audience thinks better than any other channel.

 Add benefits, compelling adjectives, and a call to action.
 Use your meta description to ask a rhetorical question, captivate them, or call out a pain point specifically.
 Approach your SERP listings like advertisements in order to hook your lead from the very beginning.

 Lead magnets are long-form resources that you offer to leads in exchange for their contact information.
 The classic example is the downloadable ebook or white paper, but it’s not the only option.
-Here are several more B2B demand generation resources to consider:
+Here are several more demand generation strategies to consider:

 - Online courses